groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/00_Introduction.md

 ---
-title:	Variables and Data Types
+title:	Variables
+status:	in-progress
+description:	Variables are one of the most basic of programming constructs and help us to track values in our program.
 ...